 If you are an existing PGP user and you would like to keep your existing custom email address (e.g. firstname.lastname@example.org), we’ve got you covered there, too.
 It is possible to move your email hosting to Proton Mail and import your existing PGP keys for your address, so you don’t need to share new keys and a new email address with your contacts.

 If you are using PGP for sensitive purposes, this might actually be preferable to continuing to use your existing PGP client.
 For one, PGP is fully integrated into Proton Mail, encryption/decryption is fully automated, and the new Address Verification feature is used to protect you against MITM attacks.
-More importantly though, Proton Mail is not susceptible to the eFail class of vulnerabilities, which have impacted many PGP clients, and our PGP implementations are being actively maintained.
+More importantly though, Proton Mail is not susceptible to the eFail class of vulnerabilities(new window), which have impacted many PGP clients, and our PGP implementations are being actively maintained.

 Introducing Proton Mail’s public key server

 Finally, we are formally launching a public key server to make key discovery easier than ever.
 If your contact is already using Proton Mail, then key discovery is automatic (and you can use Address Verification to make it even more secure if you want).
 But if a non-Proton Mail user (like a PGP user) wants to email you securely at your Proton Mail account, they need a way to discover your public encryption key.
 If they don’t get it from your public profile or website, they are generally out of luck.

 Our public key server solves this problem by providing a centralized place to look up the public key of any Proton Mail address (and non-Proton Mail addresses hosted at Proton Mail).